tiendu/tiendu.github.io/_posts/2026-06-08-compliance-by-design-examples-eng.md

 ---

-## The recurring gap: what engineers optimize versus what auditors inspect
+## The recurring gap: what engineers optimize versus what reviewers inspect

 A lot of compliance failures come from a difference in viewpoint.